vkod/mirai-lms-api-v2/QA_API_SPECIFICATION.md

    - Return session ID immediately

 2. **Asynchronous Processing**
-   - Each prospect agent processes the question independently
+   - Each prospect agent (SyntheticPersonChatAgent) processes the question independently
    - Responses are saved as they complete
    - Status updates to `in_progress` after first response
    - Generate summary when all responses received
    - Update status to `completed`

 3. **Real-time Updates**
-   - Use Redis Pub/Sub or similar for event broadcasting
    - SSE connection for one-way updates (recommended)
-   - WebSocket for bidirectional communication if needed

 ### Error Handling
 ```python